cardano-foundation/CIPs/CIP-0030/README.md

 While conflicting extensions should be avoided where reasonable while designing CIPs, it is also the responsibility of wallet providers to assess whether they can support a given combination of extensions, or not.
 Wallets *MUST NOT* fail to enable the API should they not recognize or not support a particular combination of extensions.
-Instead, they should decide what they enable and reflect their choice in the [`cardano.{walletName}.extensions`](#cardanowalletnamesupportedextensions-extension) property of the Full API.
+Instead, they should decide what they enable and reflect their choice in the [`api.getExtensions()`](#apigetextensions--promiseextension) method of the Full API.
 DApps will use the extensions reported by that property to decide how to proceed.
 For example, they can fail and inform their users that necessary wallet features are unavailable, or may use a different, less-efficient, strategy to cope with a lack of functionality.
 This may require the wallet to re-request a different set of extensions.